Rhythm and Blue Jean Baby: Live performances

 De Paul performed the song live on BBC TV's Top of the Pops on 17 July 1975, with the show being presented by Dave Lee Travis.
 It was the tenth song on episode 596 of the show.
 This episode was thought to have been lost from the BBC archives, but was tracked down in 2013 and found to be in the private collection of record producer and songwriter Ian Levine, along with performances by Elton John, Marc Bolan and T. Rex, Barry White, Diana Ross and various Pan's People appearances.
 It was the 10th song of this episode, being preceded by David Essex and being followed by Typically Tropical.
 This version of the song suffered from part of the backing music being omitted.
-De Paul also performed the song, sat on a motorcycle, rather than at her more usual piano on the Bay City Rollers show Shang a Lang on 7 July 1975.
+De Paul also performed the song, sat on a motorcycle, rather than at her more usual piano on the BBC1 prime time show "Jim'll Fix It" on 5 July as well as on the Bay City Rollers show Shang a Lang on 7 July 1975.
 Another TV performance of the song was on "Rock on with 45".
 De Paul also performed the song as a special international guest on German TV's Die aktuelle Schaubude, where she played it on a gold painted upright piano.